 Try and maintain as much juice and fat on the meat as possible during cooking.
 It will not only keep it moist, but the fat is also beneficial for your growing baby.
 I like to keep skin on drumsticks, breasts, or chicken thighs when cooking them so that the fat from the skin keeps the meat moist.
 I would then remove the skin before serving it to your baby.
 When possible, brown any meat on all sides first on high temperature in a cast iron pan, or grill, and then cook it to completion on low heat, whether that be in the oven, in a slow cooker, or braised/stewed over the stove.
 This will break down the collagen in the meat and tenderize it.

 You definitely need to make sure that meat is cooked through, especially for babies, but keep in mind this doesn’t mean cooking it so much that it becomes dry and hard.
 Aim to cook chicken and pork to 145 F (use a meat thermometer) and have a holding time of 8.5 minutes before cutting into it which will ensure any bacteria is killed off.
-Any higher than that will produce tougher, drier meat.
+Higher than that, such as 165 F, will be okay for pieces of meat with more fat content that can withstand those temperatures, such as chicken thighs or drumsticks.
+However, it will likely produce tougher, drier meat for those pieces with less fat content, such as chicken breasts.
 Steak can be cooked a little bit under this (it’s okay to have a touch of pink inside if the steak hasn’t been poked with a fork and the outside is well cooked).

 Other ways to make meat more moist and easy to chew for your baby/toddler is to add sauces like tomato sauce, plain yogurt (we use that as a sour cream replacement all the time), salsa, pesto, and guacamole to keep it moist.
 You can use it as something to dip into, or mix the meat right into it.
 Topping the meat with the broth or juices it was cooked in is what we always do as well (for adults and kids!)…it is just so much more enjoyable when it’s moist!